Deep Learning Algorithms for Hedging with Frictions: Experiments and Comparison Results

 \subsection{Quadratic Transaction Costs $G(x) = x^2/2$.}

-With $G(x)= x^2/2$, on top of the leading-order approximation, the FBSDE system~\eqref{eq:dphidyn} - \eqref{eq:BSDEY} becomes linear and the optimal trading strategy is given explicitly by:
+With $G(x)= x^2/2$, on top of the leading-order approximation, the FBSDE system~\eqref{eq:dphidyn} - \eqref{eq:BSDEY} becomes linear and the optimal trading strategy is given explicitly by\footnote{ Details and derivations of the solution for the FBSDE system with constant quadratic costs~\eqref{eq:dphidyn} - \eqref{eq:BSDEY} can be found in Appendix~\ref{ss: exact}. }:

 The remaining parameters are taken from the calibrations from Section 5 in~\cite{gonon2021asset}, where under quadratic costs the endowment volatility parameter $\xi= 2.19\times 10^{10} $ and the liquidity level parameter is $\lambda = 1.08\times 10^{-10}$.
-With the trading horizon $T=10, 21, 42, 252, 2520$ trading days, the performance of both learning methods and the leading order approximation are summarized in Table~\ref{table: Single_q=2_TR=10} - \ref{table: Single_q=2_TR=2520} and illustrated in Figure~\ref{fig: Single_q=2_TR=10} - \ref{fig: Single_q=2_TR=2520}.
+With the trading horizon $T=10, 21, 42, 252, 2520$ trading days, the performance of both learning methods and the leading-order approximation are summarized in { Table~\ref{table: Single_q=2_TR=10} - \ref{table:Single_q=2_TR=2520}} and illustrated in Figure~\ref{fig: Single_q=2_TR=10} - \ref{fig: Single_q=2_TR=2520}.
 To account for the large Monte Carlo error from the long trading horizons such as $T=2520$ trading days (which is approximately 10 trading years), we evaluated the performance of our models using 100 million sample paths.

 When the trading horizon is relatively short ($T\leq 42$ trading days), the performance of the FBSDE solver is the closest to the ground truth path-wisely, see Figure~\ref{fig: Single_q=2_TR=10} - \ref{fig: Single_q=2_TR=42}.
 It means that when the FBSDE solver converges, it can learn the optimal trading strategy perfectly.
+It takes approximately 1-2 hours to complete the training with fine tuning.
 However, as is already experienced in~\cite{gonon2021asset}, when the trading horizon is longer than one trading year, the FBSDE solver fails to converge.